carlosnsr/edr_tester/README.md

 ## Concept

 EDR Tester is used to test an Endpoint Detection and Response (EDR) agent.
-An ADL agent listens for activity in an environment.
+An EDR agent listens for activity in an environment.

 This EDR Tester generates activity by being called with the appropriate command line arguments.
+Each time the EDR Tester is called, it will perform one activity and log it.
-One can then check the log file of the EDR Tester and see whether that activity was picked up by the EDR
+One can then check the log file of the EDR Tester and the corresponding EDR agent's logs, and see whether that activity was picked up by the EDR agent.

+## Installation

+Requires `ruby 3.2.2`.
+To install, run `bundle install`.
+To execute, run `./edr_tester`.

+## Testing

+To run the provided tests, execute `rspec`

 ## Usage

+Use the provided commands to execute one action at a time.
+Results will be logged to `edr_tester.log` in JSON.

+### Help

+`edr_tester --help` provides a usage statement for the activities supported by the program.

 ### Executing an executable file